vmware-tanzu/tanzu-dev-portal/content/guides/application-platform-on-kubernetes.md

 toppage: true
 ---

-Building your own application platform on Kubernetes can be a massive undertaking, and if your operational needs call for a full-fledge platform to run your applications, it's often better to use a dedicated, all-in-one solution.
+Building your own application platform on Kubernetes can be a massive undertaking, and if your operational needs call for a full-fledged platform to run your applications, it's often better to use a dedicated, all-in-one solution.
 There's a number of options designed to make deploying you code to Kubernetes simple, fast, and reliable.